 Key Difference Between System Testing and Integration Testing

 Let us discuss some of the major key differences between System Testing and Integration Testing:

 - The system is tested as a finished product from start to end in system testing while individual components modules are tested individually, as well as interfaces are compared according to their different possible combinations in integration testing.

-- System testing requires knowledge of the internal structure and overall programming language but not of the internal code of application while Integration testing requires the information related to internal code of the application, along with the knowledge of interlinked modules and the way they behave with each other.
+- System testing requires knowledge of the internal structure and overall programming language but not of the internal code of the application, while Integration testing requires the information related to the internal code of the application, along with the knowledge of interlinked modules and the way they behave with each other.

-- System testing covers the horizon of both functionals tests as well as non-functional test i.e. both the performance and the usability of the system can be tested from a user’s perspective Integration testing only carries out the functional testing on different integrated modules and relating interfaces.
+- System testing covers the horizon of both functional tests and non-functional test, i.e. both the performance and the usability of the system can be tested from a user’s perspective.
+Integration testing only carries out the functional testing of different integrated modules and relating interfaces.

 - As the scope is limited to functional requirements, only black-box techniques are enough to carry out system testing on a software application while Integration testing makes the use of both black box techniques as well as white and grey box techniques, since the information on interfacing logic is required to carry out this testing.

 - To replicate the real-life scenario, the tests are carried out on a staging server, which is similar to a production server where the actual application is supposed to be used, while Integration testing can be carried out using 3rd party tools and APIs.